Jhinpan/jp-folio/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Images for the show of Jenga Game we custom.
+    Images for the show of Jenga Game we custom
 </div>

 <div class="row">